nemchch/pets/README.md

 2. Using not REST API calls but a message broker (Kafka, RabbitMQ, etc.) for receiving data.
 3. Saving tracking data in a bulk scheduled operation e.g. once per a second.
 4. Saving timestamps to be able to have a history log of changing states of a pet in time.
-5. Add more filters and `group by` options, change implementation to be it more flexible and support more cases easily.
+5. Add more filters and `group by` options, change implementation to be more flexible and support more cases easily.
 6. Add SwaggerUI and provide some docs for using APIs.
-7. Not storing DB В in the application.properties file.
+7. Not storing DB credentials in the application.properties file.

 ... and so on :)